 Applicants should hold a bachelor's degree from an institution comparable to the University of Colorado.
-They need to have sufficient programming experience and mathematical maturity to understand advanced courses.
+They need to have sufficient programming experience and mathematical maturity and computer science background to understand advanced courses.

-Qualified applicants holding a degree outside Computer Science, Computer Engineering or equivalent fields may need to take additional undergraduate courses before starting the graduate program.
+Qualified applicants holding a degree outside Computer Science or equivalent fields may need to take some foundational computer science courses before starting the graduate program.

-Admission decisions are based on prior academic performance, letters of recommendation, English proficiency if applicable, as well as the applicant's written statement of purpose.
+Admission decisions are based on prior academic performance, letters of recommendation, English proficiency if applicable, GRE scores if applicable, as well as the applicant's written statement of purpose.